 In shaping our LCAP, we actively sought input from our educational partners, recognizing the value of their perspectives.
 Their feedback informed our goals in several key areas.
-For example, partners emphasized the importance of preparing students for college and careers, prompting us to create goal 1 (Preparing students for college and career) actions 1-6, and enhance career exploration programs and academic counseling services.
-We also considered their insights on addressing academic achievement gaps, leading us to develop goal 2 (Increase academic achievement and close achievement gaps) actions 1-5, focused on increasing professional development and targeted interventions and allocating resources more effectively.
-Additionally, partners highlighted the significance of supporting students' social-emotional well-being, guiding us to implement goal 3 (Foster a positive culture and climate) actions 1-6, aimed at creating a nurturing school environment.
+For example, partners emphasized the importance of preparing students for college and careers, prompting us to enhance career exploration programs and academic counseling services.
+We also considered their insights on addressing academic achievement gaps, leading us to develop targeted interventions and allocate resources more effectively.
+Additionally, partners highlighted the significance of supporting students' social-emotional well-being, guiding us to implement practices aimed at creating a nurturing school environment.
 By incorporating partner feedback into our LCAP, we ensure that our goals align closely with the needs of our educational community, fostering a supportive and inclusive environment for student success.